-10 ways to boost a gifted child's confidence
+10 ways to boost an able child's confidence

 It’s easy to assume that more able children should be overflowing with confidence.
 But actually, children with high learning potential are more susceptible to low self-confidence than others.

-There are three main factors that may affect a gifted child’s confidence.
+There are several factors that may affect a gifted child’s confidence.

 Asynchronous development Your seven-year-old may be able to read books intended for teenagers, but that doesn’t mean they have the equivalent level of maturity.
-‘Gifted children’s cognitive ability is often much more developed than their social and emotional skills,’ explains Denise.
-‘People start to forget about their age and treat them as mini adults, imposing unrealistic expectations.’
+Their cognitive ability often outstrips their social and emotional skills, and people may forget about their age and treat them as mini adults, imposing unrealistic expectations on them.

-Building your gifted child’s confidence involves balancing their learning ability with their social and emotional needs.
+Building your highly able child’s confidence involves balancing their learning ability with their social and emotional needs.
 So how can you ensure you’re looking after their self-esteem as well as their academic achievements?

 1. Praise the effort, not the ability

 Rather than focusing on your child’s ability, praise the effort they make.
-So when they get full marks in their mental maths test, instead of saying, ‘Wow, you are so clever at maths!’ try saying, ‘You’ve worked really hard on learning those formulas – well done!’
+So when they get full marks in their maths test, instead of saying, ‘Wow, you are so clever!’ try saying, ‘You’ve worked really hard on learning those formulas – well done!’

 2. Acknowledge their age

-Gifted children are often treated as if they’re older than they actually are.
-‘This is a particular problem at school, where children may be used as “mini teachers”, helping their classmates with work,’ Denise says.
-Recognise that they’re still learning to regulate their behaviour and emotions, even if you feel they should be able to articulate their feelings rather than throwing a tantrum.
+Bright children are often treated as if they’re older than they actually are.
+At school, for example, they may be used as 'mini teachers,' expected to help their classmates with work.
+It's important to recognise that they’re still learning to regulate their behaviour and emotions, even if you feel they should be able to articulate their feelings rather than throwing a tantrum.

 3. Teach them to cope with getting things wrong